Skip to main content

 • NVMe/FC is supported with Power9 and Power10 IBM servers.

-• No separate PCM (Path Control Module), such as Host Utilities for AIX SCSI Multipath I/O (MPIO) support, is required for NVMe devices.
+• A separate PCM (Path Control Module), such as Host Utilities for AIX SCSI Multipath I/O (MPIO) support, isn't required for NVMe devices.

 • Virtualization support with NetApp (VIOS/PowerVM) is introduced with VIOS 3.1.4.21.
 This is only supported through NPIV (N_PortID Virtualization) storage virtualization mode using the Power10 IBM server.